Review by Frank Plowright

 Most of these stories were previously reprinted in three lavishly produced oversized hardcovers titled The Three Princes, The Red Death and The Puppet Emperor.
 Missing from those are ‘The Terror of Mount Spyx’ and ‘The Brief Reign of Sennos the First’, both drawn by one of the few British comic artists who can legitimately be ranked on Lawrence’s level.
 Despite this, Ron Embleton’s work (sample right) is slightly stiffer and more posed on what’s an action special with erupting volcanoes, prehistoric terrors and invaders with futuristic craft and weapons.
 The second story is Butterworth again resorting to Trigo being deposed, this time in his absence, but the plot confounds expectations.

 As with the first volume, it’s a collection of stories representing an artistic highspot in British comics presented in an affordable format some thought they’d never see.
-Roll on volume three.
+Roll on Volume III.
 This also comes as a very limited hardback edition as per the alternate cover.